 SMD Surface Mount Electronic Components

-SMD Components or Surface Mount Devices are Electronic Components for SMT that Do not have Leads Like Thru-Hole Electronic Components.
+SMD Components or Surface Mount Devices are Electronic Components for SMT.
+SMD Components for SMT Don’t have Leads Like Thru-Hole Components.

 SMD Components or Surface Mount Electronic Components for SMT are no different from through-hole components as far as the electrical function is concerned.

 Because they are smaller, however, the SMCs (surface mount components) provide better electrical performance.